Haojia-Hu/thesis/data/transformed/ch01/attention_cycle/README.md

 for Chapter 1.

-All files in this directory are generated from first-differenced attention indices and are reproducible using the scripts in `code/ch01/02_attention_cycles/`.
+All files in this directory are generated from first-differenced attention indices and are fully reproducible using the scripts in `code/ch01/02_attention_cycles/`.

 ---

+## Overview

+The data products in this directory support three complementary empirical analyses of household attention dynamics:

+1. Time-domain evidence based on autoregressive (AR) models
+2. Frequency-domain evidence based on Fast Fourier Transform (FFT)
+3. Time-varying and heterogeneous cycle dynamics based on rolling FFT and clustering

+Together, these outputs provide the empirical foundation for Sections 5.1–5.3 of the paper.

+---

 ## Contents

-### 1. AR-Based Cycle Detection
+### 1. AR-Based Cycle Detection (Time Domain)

-- **File**:
+**File:**
 - `ar_cycle_summary.csv`

-This file reports results from univariate AR models estimated on first-differenced attention indices.
-For each consumption category, it contains the AR lag order selected by the Bayesian Information Criterion (BIC), an indicator for the presence of cyclical dynamics, and the implied cycle period (in months) derived from AR characteristic roots.
+This file reports results from univariate autoregressive models estimated on first-differenced attention indices.
+For each consumption category, it includes:

+- the AR lag order selected by the Bayesian Information Criterion (BIC),
+- an indicator for the presence of cyclical dynamics (based on characteristic roots),
+- the implied cycle period (in months),
+- and the modulus of the dominant complex root.

-These results are used to construct Table 2 (AR-based evidence) in the paper.
+These results provide time-domain evidence of cyclical attention dynamics and are used to construct the AR-based columns of Table 2.

 ---

-### 2. AR Forecasts
+### 2. AR Forecasts (Short-Term Predictability)

-- **Files**:
+**Files:**
 - `forecasts/*_ar_forecast.csv`

 These files contain 12-month-ahead forecasts generated from univariate AR models estimated on first-differenced attention indices.
-Forecasts are used to assess short-term predictability in household attention dynamics.
+Forecasts are used to assess short-term predictability in household attention dynamics rather than to build a forecasting system.

-Each forecast file includes point forecasts and corresponding confidence intervals and is generated using AR lag orders selected by BIC.
+Each forecast file includes:
+- point forecasts,
+- and corresponding confidence intervals.

+AR lag orders used in forecasting are selected by BIC and are consistent with the AR-based cycle detection results.

 ---

-### 3. Frequency-Domain and Rolling FFT Results
+### 3. Frequency-Domain Cycle Evidence (FFT)

-- **Files**:
+**File:**
 - `fft_cycle_summary.csv`

+This file summarizes frequency-domain evidence on attention cycles obtained using the Fast Fourier Transform (FFT).
+For each category, it reports the dominant cycle period and the next two most prominent periodic components.

+These results provide complementary evidence to AR-based methods and are used to construct the FFT-based columns of Table 2.

+---

+### 4. Time-Varying Cycles and Heterogeneity (Rolling FFT)

+**Files:**
-  - `rolling_fft_summary.csv`
+- `rolling_fft_results.csv`
 - `rolling_fft_cluster_results.csv`

-These files summarize frequency-domain evidence on attention cycles, including dominant cycle periods, time variation in cycle length, and heterogeneity across consumption categories.
-They support the analysis of attention cycle stability and clustering.
+The file `rolling_fft_results.csv` contains rolling-window FFT estimates of dominant cycle periods for each category, capturing how attention cycles evolve over time.

+The file `rolling_fft_cluster_results.csv` summarizes rolling FFT dynamics at the category level.
+It reports:
+- the average cycle length,
+- the volatility (standard deviation) of cycle length,
+- the time trend in cycle length,
+- and cluster assignments based on these features.

+These outputs support the analysis of heterogeneity in attention cycles across consumption categories and are used to construct Figure 4.

+---

+## Notes

+- All files in this directory are analysis-level transformed data and are not tracked in the repository.
+- Figures generated from these data are stored separately under `data/output/ch01/figures/`.
+- Detailed descriptions of estimation procedures are provided in the scripts under `code/ch01/02_attention_cycles/`.